 We look forward to your participation and exciting discussions!

-Be part of World Hydrogen Mobility 2023 in Munich from 31 May to 1 June!
+Be part of World Hydrogen Mobility 2023 in Stuttgart from 31 May to 1 June!

 World Hydrogen Mobility addresses the application of hydrogen in the mobility sector - from decarbonisation of road transport to aviation, rail and shipping.
 The event will feature over 40 speakers, including Dr Tobias Block, Head of Strategy and Content at the eFuel Alliance, and over 200 participants from 30 countries.
 Look forward to exciting discussions on regulation and policy as well as technology and infrastructure.
 Meet hydrogen mobility experts looking to develop new projects and expand your commercial opportunities for 2023!